A Thief in the Night (film): Themes

+Media critic and scholar Lynn Schofield Clark draws parallels between A Thief in the Night with the tradition of eighteenth century minister Jonathan Edwards, who focused on spiritual anxieties about the dangers of divine judgment, as Clark points out that Thief invoke fear for the purpose of evangelism.

 Production

 Background

 In 1972, Iowa-based filmmakers Russell Doughten and Donald W. Thompson formed Mark IV Pictures to produce A Thief in the Night.
 The two had met through their work for Paramount Pictures.
 Thompson, a newly born-again Christian, had been working in radio and produced television programs for Paramount.
 Doughten, also Christian, had worked with Good News Productions on The Blob in 1958, and had produced B movies in Iowa through his production company Heartland Productions, which he sold to Paramount and Crown International.
 The decline of B movies led Doughten to turn toward the Christian market, in part to use film for evangelistic purposes.
 In order to get enough money to produce the film, Doughten mortgaged his home.
 The film's actors had little to no previous professional acting experience.

 Filming

 Principal photography took place entirely on location in Iowa, with scenes being shot in Carlisle, the Iowa State Fair, and at Red Rock Dam.